Library Instruction to Support Your Curriculum

 Help with Assignments

 DML's Education Services offers consultations for specific assignments, with the goal of helping you find the resources you need to complete your assignment.
 Contact DML Reference to schedule an individual consultation for yourself or a session for your group.

 At the request of faculty, Dahlgren Memorial Library will place various materials on Reserve.
 Physical reserves (e.g.: books, journal articles, book chapters, exams) will be available at the Library's Information Services Desk.
-Electronic reserves can be added into course management systems such as Blackboard and are available when copyright law and TEACH Act provisions are followed.
+Electronic reserves can be added into course management systems such as Blackboard or Canvas and are available when copyright law and TEACH Act provisions are followed.
 In addition, stable, permanent links can be provided to DML subscribed journal and eBook content for incorporation within course materials.

 Instructional Technology Help

 Instructional Technology Design and Development (ITDD) supports GUMC faculty and staff who wish to enhance effective teaching methods with the latest learning technologies.
 Learn More.